Saya e Khuda e Zuljalal: Release

 The film was initially due for a late November 2015 release but it had got pushed back almost a year for a Fall 2016 release.
 After few teaser-trailers (Teaser, Trailer 1, and Trailer 2) the official trailer for the film was released online on 12 August 2016.
 The film will be released in Fall 2016.
 Despite the film having an initial release of November 2016, but being delayed again due to production constraints, the film will be released in Pakistan on 16 December 2016.
-Saya e Khuda e Zuljalal will be released across in 49 Pakistani Cinemas.